mc2-project/opaque-sql/README.md

     openssl genrsa -out client.key 2048
     openssl req -key client.key -new -out client.req openssl x509 -req -days 365 -in client.req -signkey client.key -out client.crt -extfile client.cnf -extensions ssl_client
-    openssl pkcs12 -export -out client.pfx -inkey client.key -in client.crt

     # Should print "client.crt: OK"
     openssl verify -x509_strict -purpose sslclient -CAfile client.crt client.crt
     ```

-2. Upload the certificate to the [Intel SGX Development Services Access Request form](https://software.intel.com/en-us/form/sgx-onboarding) and wait for a response from Intel, which should include a certificate.
+2. Upload the certificate to the [Intel SGX Development Services Access Request form](https://software.intel.com/en-us/form/sgx-onboarding) and wait for a response from Intel, which may take several days.

+3. The response should include a SPID (a 16-byte hex string) and a reminder of which EPID security policy you chose (linkable or unlinkable).
+Place those values into `src/enclave/ServiceProvider/ServiceProvider.cpp`.

 3. Set the following environment variables: